 Native Instruments continues to refine and update the KORE software, so we’re expecting this product to continue improving in all areas.

-Not to be confused with products like Muse Receptor VST (a stand alone soft synth player), KORE must be run from a computer.
+Not to be confused with products like Muse Receptor VST (a stand-alone soft synth player), KORE must be run from a computer.
 It can function as a stand-alone application for organizing your virtual instruments or it can run as a plug-in from within most audio applications.
-Because the KORE plug-in is available in multiple formats, it can (for example) host VST instruments while the KORE RTAS plug-in runs inside of Pro Tools LE without the need for separate VST-to-RTAS adapaters.
+Because the KORE plug-in is available in multiple formats, it can (for example) host VST instruments while the KORE RTAS plug-in runs inside of Pro Tools LE without the need for separate VST-to-RTAS adapters.

 In the past, manufacturers have grouped sounds according to category (piano, strings, bass, synth, etc.) but this is the first time the idea has been taken this far and to this degree.
 KORE's Browser is very intuitive and provides so many sound-searching tools that it really simplifies the process of auditioning sounds.
 If you are familiar with the Apple Loops browser in Apple Computer’s Logic Pro 7 or the interface within Garage Band, you will find this intuitive interface immediately familiar.

 Sounds can also be found by searching for them by name or keyword (just like on the Internet).
 Plug-ins can also be loaded traditionally (like you would in a normal sequencer), and sounds can be found within the instrument itself.

 Native Instruments say that as the KORE format becomes more popular, they expect more third-party companies to begin making their instruments “KORE Kompatible,” which basically means that the manufacturers will add metadata to their instrument sound libraries for automatic inclusion within the Browser interface.
 With third-party plug-ins, you currently have to tag/key the sounds manually if you want them to be locatable through the fantastic Browser interface.